fchastanet/bash-tools-framework/CompileCommand.md

 #### 3.5.2. `VAR_*` directive (optional)

-it is a directive variable used during compilation time (not during execution), it can be used to generate binary files based generic template files.
+it is a directive variable used during compilation time (not during execution), it can be used to generate binary files based on generic template files.
 [see specific usage in bash-dev-env project](https://github.com/fchastanet/bash-dev-env).

 It's also possible to inject some variables specific to the binary file you are